bidya7890/Ecommerce_final_project/README.md

 On Jira we used Scrum for agile project management methodology.
 Raised 2 epics and 2 sprints for team members dividing sub-parts of backends and making frontend.

-# The tools and frameworks we have used are : Django, Rest Framework,  MySql, React, Css.
+# The tools and frameworks we have used are : Django, Rest Framework,  MySql, React, Postman, Css

 ![Screenshot 2024-11-08 095347](https://github.com/user-attachments/assets/fda2b9ab-398b-4f91-a943-eaa78ee01952)